wickworks/witchdice/README.md

 ### TODO

 - Optimize firebase to not re-download all rolls every change
 - better responsive design for damage edit
-- store partyName & room name in localstorage after connecting (refresh name button if not connected)

 - nest roll rooms in firebase